Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Towns/Mists of Ravenloft.md

 Characters emerge from the Mists inside a structure somewhere within the domain they tried to leave, perhaps a cave, crypt, shed, or closet.

 Other creatures appear within the Mists.
 Roll any die.
-If you roll an even number, a lost and terrified

-commoner appears.
-Ifyou roll an odd number, 2d6 skeletons or 1 unspeakable horror (see chap- ter 5) appears.
+If you roll an even number, a lost and terrified commoner appears.
+Ifyou roll an odd number, 2d6 skeletons or 1 unspeakable horror appears.
 After the encounter, another ld6 hours pass, then roll on this table again.
-Characters emerge from the Mists where they en-

-tered to find the domain changed.
-Perhaps some-

-one the characters knew is gone, and no one has

-any knowledge ofthem ever existing.
+Characters emerge from the Mists where they entered to find the domain changed.
+Perhaps someone the characters knew is gone, and no one has any knowledge ofthem ever existing.

-Characters emerge from the Mists on a world on

-t h e M a t e r i a l P l a n e .
-A ft e r 1 d 6 h o u r s , t h e M i s t s r i s e
+Characters emerge from the Mists on a world on the Material Plane.
+After 1d6 hour s , t h e M i s t s r i s e

 around them once more.
 Roll again on this table.